Best of Crystal Kay

-Best of Crystal Kay is Crystal Kay's second greatest hits album.
+Best of Crystal Kay is Crystal Kay's second greatest hits compilation album.
 It was released on September 2, 2009.
 The release of this album marked the 10th anniversary of Kay's career in the music industry on the label Sony Music Entertainment Japan.
 This compilation consists of Kay's hit songs and more, as well as a third disc with new tracks.

 The album was certified Gold for shipment of 100,000 copies.

 Track listing

 Charting and release

 "Best of Crystal Kay" entered the Oricon Daily Chart at #2, and sold 26,929 units that day.
 The album ultimately dropped to #3 on the Weekly Chart, behind Superfly's Box Emotions and the third week sales of Arashi's All the Best!
 1999-2009, selling 87,669 copies.
 This is Kay's best peak position on the Oricon Chart since All Yours in 2007, as well as her best first week sales since Call me Miss... in 2006.